 We acquire knowledge of life on earth and the physical universe by testing to disprove hypotheses.
 Demanding improved flows of information establishes a balance between valid data and theories.
 Here we come to the central problem of science.

-What do we do when what we think we know needs to be disproved continuously?
+What do we do when, what we think we know needs to be disproved continuously?

 A Billion Other Chances

+The losses of both Antarctic and northern ice sheets across Canada and Greenland and the Russian tundra to the North Pole are facts.
+They connect to anthropogenic warming.
+Science links these facts to temperature, and it is a question answered by well-funded analytical rigor.
 As sea-level rise continues, the science suggests it is unlikely to become critical before 2100 (defined as 6.6 to 16.4 feet).
-The probability is set toward the unstoppable motion of ice into liquid in the coming decades.
-Still, there is only a slight chance that it may have become unalterable in the analysis.
+Rather than determine the fixed probability set in the unstoppable motion of ice into liquid in the coming decades, there is the irrational belief that it may be alterable.
 Unknowns are just that, unknown.
+Best question contest:

 What do you do when the stakes involve the displacement of over a billion people?

 The argument for increasing urban density and resilience is a reaction to the problem of temperature and less so the issue of global warming gases.
 Rising temperature is the “ugly fact,” it is the asteroid, in the otherwise beautiful climate change theories.
 While science may argue methods for managing “atmospheric gases” for decades, it could also peer review the fabric of our reality into neatly defined tipping points of chaos.

 Applying Deutsch’s and his colleagues’ extraordinary scientific discipline requires redirecting.
 Theories of parallel worlds may be fascinating but unhelpful.
 Instead, it would be far more supportive for the community of scientists to develop full knowledge of the cities we share now in ways that will persuade the whole world to change.